cansik/ableton-push-2-processing/README.md

 This library helps to connect processing and the Ableton Push 2 device.

 ### Milestones
-0. Implement frame sharing with Push device
+1. Implement frame sharing with Push device
 0. Implement MIDI handling with Push device
 0. Implement sysex messages for special controls

+### Libraries
+The library is based on the [Wayang](https://github.com/brunchboy/wayang) project.